vallotlab/OneCell_CUTTag/README.md

 ```
 The **annotation** and **scripts** folders should be cloned from this github repository as they are.
 \
-The **output** folder and its subfolders will be ctreated automatically while running the scripts.
+The **output** folder should be created and left empty.
+Its subfolders and content will be ctreated automatically while running the scripts.
 \
 The **input** folder should be created by the user and organized as follows :